 - Navigate to the LMS subject page where the assignment is located.

 - Click the title of the assignment to display details, including instructions and option to view the rubric if applicable.

 - Under Assignment Submission, there are two options:

-- Write Submission provides a text-box editor where you can type or paste your assignment text.
-Note that it is likely that your teaching staff prefer that you attach your assignment rather than paste it, see option b. below.
+a.
+Write Submission provides a text-box editor where you can type or paste your assignment text.
+Note that it is likely that your teaching staff prefer that you attach your assignment as per option b.

-- Use Browse My Computer, Browse Content Collection or the drag and drop featur to upload your assignment file.
-If you need to add additional files, repeat these steps.
+b.
+Use Browse My Computer, Browse Content Collection or the drag and drop feature to upload your assignment file.
+If you need to add additional files, repeat these steps for each file.
 A list of attached files will be displayed.

 - Read the notice about onscreen and email assignment confirmation.